Damot Gale

-Damot Gale is a woreda in Southern Nations, Nationalities, and Peoples' Region, Ethiopia.
-Part of the Wolayita Zone, Damot Gale is bordered on the southwest by Sodo Zuria, on the northwest by Boloso Sore and Damot Pulasa, on the north by the Hadiya Zone, on the east by Diguna Fango, and on the southeast by Damot Weyde.
+Damot Gale is a district in South Ethiopia Regional State, Ethiopia.
+Part of the Wolayita Zone.
+Damot Gale is bordered on the southwest by Sodo Zuria, on the northwest by Boloso Sore and Damot Pulasa, on the north by the Hadiya Zone, on the east by Diguna Fango, and on the southeast by Damot Weyde.
 The administrative center of Damot Gale is Boditi.
 Damot Pulasa woreda was separated from Damot Gale.

 Damot Gale has 29 kilometers of asphalt roads, 1 kilometer of all-weather road and 57 kilometers of dry-weather roads, for an average road density of 209 kilometers per 1000 square kilometers.

 History

 A megalithic site with four steles has been found within Damot Gale.

 In March 1996, Damot Gale suffered a hail storm that destroyed not only an estimated 625 hectares of crop land but the roofs of 266 houses.
 The number of households affected was 1,956, whom the local Committee for Disaster Prevention and Preparation provided with tents and plastic sheets, and to whom the NGO Redd Barna handed out crop seeds.

 With the assistance of a €76,200 loan from the Greek government, As of 2006 construction is underway to build the Damte earthen dam, a pilot project which will provide a reliable source of drinkable water for the inhabitants of this woreda.
 The Ethiopian government hopes to use this project as an example in other areas of the country that faces a water shortage.